How much can I charge for rent?

 I have been assigned a court date, must I go?

 Once a court date is set, a landlord should always arrive prepared.
 In many cases, tenant’s often fail to appear in court, subsequently favoring the landlord.
 Regardless of the assumption that a tenant may not come to the court hearing, it is important to have all your ducks in a row.
-Come prepared and bring proof of rents received, such as a current rental ledger along with all correspondence, including letters, notices and emails.
+Come prepared and bring proof of rents received, such as a current rental ledger along with all correspondence, including letters, tenant notices and emails.
 If you have dates of phone conversations, they can be important as well.
 Proof is especially vital in cases that involve nuisance or other lease violations.

 I won in court!
 Now what happens?